 Crowd Control

-Principal's Responsibility
+Principal's Authority

-It is the Principal's responsibility to promote the orderly conduct and safety of the students and other spectators attending events on school property.
+The Principal shall have authority to promote the orderly conduct and safety of the students and other spectators attending events on school property.
 Crowd control procedures shall include the following:

-The Principal shall ensure that enough authorized school personnel are assigned to provide adequate supervision.
+Assignment of authorized school personnel to provide adequate supervision.

 The Principal may request law enforcement personnel to be present if s/he anticipates the crowd may pose a conduct or safety problem.